per-andersen/membermocker/readme.md

 ### Key Features

-- 🔒 Zero PII exposure - all data is synthetically generated
+- 🔒 Zero PII exposure - all identifiable information is synthetically generated
+- 🎯 Real addresses with geocoordinates
 - 🇩🇰 Tested in depth for Danish use cases
 - 🌎 Can create membership data for most of the world
 - 🚀 Easy-to-use API and web interface